 A student who enters a master's degree program with the intent of subsequently pursuing the Ph.D. is encouraged to discuss with his or her adviser the possibility of forming the Early Research Committee prior to conducting the master's thesis research.
-(Graduate Faculty Action, December 9, 1988) For all early research involving the use of human subjects, approval must be obtained from the Office of School-University Research Relations and Human Subjects and verification provided to the department and the Student Academic Affairs Office.
+(Graduate Faculty Action, December 9, 1988) For all early research involving the use of human subjects, approval for use of human subjects or confirmation that human subjects review is not required must be obtained from the Office of School-University Research Relations and Human Subjects.
+The compliance form (Approval for Research Involving Human Subjects for Early Research, Master's, and Doctoral Theses) must be provided to the department and the Student Academic Affairs Office prior to the scheduling of the preliminary (oral) exam.